Arnab-Gupta/predictable-latency-schedulers/silo.md

 1. Chameleon employs source routing on the queue-level topology, a network abstraction that accounts for the current states of the network queues, and hence, the different delays of different paths.
 1. Builds on the concept of Silo in terms of _resource allocation_, _access control_ and _resource reservation_.
-1. introduces priority queuing to _increase the delay diversity_, offering different service levels.
+1. Introduces priority queuing to _increase the delay diversity_, offering different service levels.
 1. Due to priority queues, the path finding problem changes to selecting the physical path as well as the priority queue, introducing a "queue-level" topology.
 Queues reveal useful information about the current demand and network state.
 1. Reconfiguration: At first, the routing procedure tries to find a path for the flow request using a least-delay search.
-If it fails, the procedure tries to reroute alredy embedded flows to make space for the new one.
+If it fails, the procedure tries to reroute already embedded flows to make space for the new one.

     - It selects all flows traversing at least one edge of any of the equal-length shortest paths in the physical topology from the source server to the destination server of the new flow to embed.
-    - it sorts the flows according to the number of shared physical links with the shortest paths, and this list is truncated to limit the maximum number of re-routing retries, which mitigates the [runtime increase caused by re-reouting.
+    - It sorts the flows according to the number of shared physical links with the shortest paths, and this list is truncated to limit the maximum number of re-routing retries, which mitigates the [runtime increase caused by re-reouting](#runt).
-    - depending on the size of the network and number of queues, Chameleon may even be able to double the number of flows it can accommodate in the network using reconfigurations.
+    - Depending on the size of the network and number of queues, Chameleon may even be able to double the number of flows it can accommodate in the network using reconfigurations.

-- provides packet latency, burst and bandwidth guarantees.
+- Provides packet latency, burst and bandwidth guarantees.

 ### Drawback(s)
-1. Adding reconfigurations leads to an increased tail for the runtime. _Fix_: Limiting number of reconfigurations leads to a significant increase in the number of accepted flows.
+1. <a name="runt">Adding reconfigurations leads to an increased tail for the runtime. </a> _Fix_: Limiting number of reconfigurations leads to a significant increase in the number of accepted flows.
 1. Greater complexity in Chameleon's logic.
 1. Chameleon's runtime for processing requests makes it suitable for long-lived flows only.